moyanoandres/moyanoandres/README.md

 # Software Engineer

-## Passionate about technology and always looking to learn new stuff
+## Passionate about technology and always eager to learn new things.